 However, you will be required to pay GST and, where applicable, LCT on the vehicle if no GST or applicable LCT was paid when the vehicle was originally exported from Australia & you also need to apply for an import motor vehicle approval.

 The Motor Vehicle Standards Act 1989, which is administered by the Vehicle Safety Standards Branch, came into effect on 1 August 1989.

-Before importing any vehicle it is essential that you ensure it will be able to be delivered in Australia by contacting the Vehicle safety standards branch.
+Before importing any vehicle, it is essential that you ensure it will be able to be delivered in Australia by contacting the Vehicle safety standards branch.

 You will be required to complete all the formalities to clear your motor vehicle through Customs at the port of importation.
-To avoid any delays, please have available documents such as passport, driver's licence, purchase and transportation documents, bills of sale, registration and insurance papers, service records and log books.
+To avoid any delays, please have available documents such as passport, driver's license, purchase and transportation documents, bills of sale, registration and insurance papers, service records and log books.

 Australian Customs has no control or authority over motor vehicle or motorcycle specifications or registration requirements in Australia.